Real roots in the root system $\mathsf{T}_{2,p,q}$: Introduction

 \subsection{Acknowledgments}

-K. B. was supported by a Royal Society Wolfson Fellowship.
+We would like to thank Alastair King for very helpful discussions.
+We also thank the anonymous referee for their work and for their helpful comments.
+K. B. was supported by a Royal Society Wolfson Fellowship RSWF/R1/180004 and by the EPSRC Programme Grant EP/W007509/1.
 She is currently on leave from the University of Graz.
 She would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme CAR where work on this paper was undertaken.
-J.-R.L. was supported by the Austrian Science Fund (FWF): M 2633-N32 Meitner Program and P 34602 individual project.
+This was supported by EPSRC grant no EP/R014604/1.
+J.-R.L. was supported by the Austrian Science Fund (FWF): M 2633-N32 Meitner Program and P 34602 Einzelprojekte.
 A.S. was supported by Russian Science Foundation (RSF) (project No. 17-11-01261).